 Noise by Part of Greenfield

 Average noise levels for Greenfield residents, grouped by direction from the center of Greenfield.
-Central Greenfield carries the highest population-weighted average; Southern Greenfield carries the lowest.
-Just 26% of residents in Southern Greenfield live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in Central Greenfield.
+The highest population-weighted average is in southwestern Greenfield; the lowest is in northeastern Greenfield, where just 20% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Greenfield